PeterCamilleri/CX16/utilities/assist_16/README.md

 * The N, V, Z, and C flags are set.

 *Notes:*
+* Unlike the native _cmp_ instruction, the cmp_16 macro sets all the flags needed to work with both unsigned and signed arguments.
 * Optimized for special cases like values of $xx00.

 *Clobbers:*